-What if I receive more than one proxy card?
+What does it mean if I receive more than one proxy card?

-What if I change my mind?
+What if I change my mind after I return my proxy?

-What if I do not return my proxy card?
+Will my shares be voted if I do not sign and return my proxy card?

 You may vote in person at the meeting.

 We will pass out a ballot to anyone who requests one at the meeting.
 If you hold your shares in street name, you must request a legal proxy from your stockbroker and bring it to the meeting in order to vote at the meeting.